WeblateOrg/weblate/docs/user/glossary.rst

 for translations.
 Use this to clarify translation when some words are ambiguous or could have unexpected meanings.

-The terms can be flagged on the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as forbidden translation`.
+Terms can be flagged using :guilabel:`Tools` ↓ :guilabel:`Mark as forbidden translation`.
 In the background this toggles the ``forbidden`` flag of the string.